calebeinolf/Color-Analyzer/README.md

 PRACTICAL USE CASE:

 I used this for a webpage that is themed based on the company logo used in the page.
-The code selects 1-2 colors and made them the theme colors of the page.
+The code selects 1-2 colors and makes them the theme colors of the page.